 The Corporation, the sole shareholder of the Commission, resolved, at its Municipal Council meeting on October 16, 2018, to dissolve the Public Utility Commission of the City of London, effective on that date.
-The by-law enacts that the assets and liabilities of the Commission become those of the Corporation, without compensation.
+The by-law enacted that the assets and liabilities of the Commission become those of the Corporation, without compensation.

-The tangible capital assets have been disposed of in the Commission and have been transferred to the Corporation at their net book value.
-The remaining net financial assets have been transferred to the Corporation at cost.
+The assets were disposed of in the Commission and were transferred to the Corporation at their net book value.